oschvr/oschvr.com/content/instant-infra/setup-aws.md

 ---
 title: "InstantInfra: Setup an AWS account"
-date: 2025-11-17T12:59:54+01:00
+date: 2025-11-17
 draft: false
 cover:
   image: https://oschvr.s3.dualstack.us-west-2.amazonaws.com/002_instantinfra_setup_aws_account_171125.png
 ---

-> Setting up an AWS account with a minimal IAM setup that can be used with Terraform (IaC)
+> Setting up an AWS account with a minimal IAM setup that can be used with TF (IaC)

 Today, I will attempt to:

 - Open a new AWS cloud account
 - Set up their recommended IAM structure
-- Create the necessary IAM resources to be used by Terraform/OpenTofu
+- Create the necessary IAM resources to be used by TF
 - Test it out

 All of this within 10 minutes (excluding any verification or external waiting times)